Writing MetaMask Tests with Synpress

 }

-After completing the above steps, you'll need an example env file:
+After completing these steps, you will need an environment file:

 NETWORK_NAME="HardhatNetwork"